JustinHLe/cypress-region-detection/README.md

 1. Install Git

-   - Mac users should already have git installed
+   - Mac users
+      - Skip to step 2 and open the terminal first
+      - Install homebrew, open the terminal and type /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
+      - then do brew install git

    - Window users
       -  Go to this link, https://git-scm.com/download/win, and install the most latest version of Git for windows.